plenoptic-org/plenoptic/docs/models.rst

 accomplished by adding a penalty to an objective function, but will make your life harder.)

-:class:`plenoptic.synthesis.MADCompetition` uses metrics, rather than models, which have the following requirements (use the :func:`plenoptic.tools.validate.validate_metric` function to check whether your metric meets the following requirements):
+:class:`plenoptic.synthesize.mad_competition.MADCompetition` uses metrics, rather than models, which have the following requirements (use the :func:`plenoptic.tools.validate.validate_metric` function to check whether your metric meets the following requirements):
 * a metric must be callable, accept two 4d ``torch.Tensor`` objects as inputs, and return a scalar as output.
 * when called on two identical inputs, the metric must return a value of 0.

-Finally, :class:`plenoptic.synthesis.Metamer` supports coarse-to-fine synthesis, as described in [PS]_.
+Finally, :class:`plenoptic.synthesize.metamer.Metamer` supports coarse-to-fine synthesis, as described in [PS]_.
 To make use of coarse-to-fine synthesis, your model must meet the following additional requirements (use the :func:`plenoptic.tools.validate.validate_coarse_to_fine` function to check):